folio-org/okapi/doc/guide.md

 we need to create some tenants too.

 ### Creating tenants

 For this example we create two tenants.
-These are simple requests.
+These are simple requests:

 ```
 cat > /tmp/tenant1.json <<END